 Do MCTs have any side effects?

-As mentioned, there are some questions around the safety of MCTs if you have type 1 diabetes.
+As mentioned, there are some questions about the safety of MCTs if you have type 1 diabetes.
 But in general, MCTs are likely safe for most people.

 MCTs can sometimes cause diarrhoea, nausea, vomiting, and stomach discomfort.
 So if you do take them, starting with a low dose and taking them with food is recommended.